Archive for July, 2005

 Melt the butter in a medium saucepan.
 Remove from the heat and stir in the sugar.
 Using a wooden spoon, beat in the egg and almond/vanilla extract.
 Stir in the flour mixture, followed by the dried fruit.
 Spread the batter evenly in the pan.

 Bake for 20 to 25 minutes, or until the edges are golden brown and have pulled away from the sides of the pan and the top is light golden brown.
-Cool in the pan on a rack.
+Cool in the pan.
 Run a knife along the unlined sides of the pan.
 Lift the ends of the paper or foil liner and transfer to a cutting board.
-Use a long sharp knife to cut into 16 squares.
+Cut into 16 squares.

 Notes: Dream up your own creation by substituting any nuts or dried fruits!
 Pine nuts would give an Italian twist, pistachio is popular among food blogs like Chocolate and Zucchini and The Food Section, and walnuts would make a richer bar.
 Tart fruit is recommended to offset the sweetness of the bar.